If you’re wondering… Can you freeze in mason jars without breaking them? Then the answer is yes, absolutely.

 Juice, cheese and milk can also be frozen quite easily.
 Grated cheese is a bit better as a solid block will need more time to evenly defrost in the fridge once you’re ready to use it.

 Portioning foods before you freeze them is a good idea as it’s usually difficult to separate or portion food that is frozen.
 As individual bits have a tendency to stick to each other as you may know.
 And unfortunately, re-freezing items such as meat once defrosted isn’t recommended so planning ahead can be super helpful.

 Foods that don’t freeze well include leafy vegetables, tomato, salads, jellies, cooked eggs, mayonnaise, low-fat dairy etc.

 Quick Tips for Freezing in Glass Mason Jars

-It’s quite easy to end up with broken mason jars if you’re not mindful or aware of what might be breaking your precious jars filled with beautiful goodness.
+It’s quite easy to end up with broken mason jars if you’re not mindful or aware of what might be breaking them.
 Breaking jars can be avoided with a few easy steps: